Is MurmurHash overkill?

 Yusuke Endoh email@example.com

-#4 Updated by Martin Bosslet almost 2 years ago
+#4 Updated by Martin Bosslet about 2 years ago

 With the recent changes since hashDoS I'm not sure whether